Skip to content

 }

-If there are defer reads and defer assignments, the defered writes are performed before the defered reads.
+If there are defer reads and defer assignments/writes, the defered writes are performed ahead of the defered reads.

 a = 200